 They picked and tracked the following two critical events from the user checkout flow and checked for purchase upon their occurrence

-- User reached payment page
+- Users who reached the payment page

-- User added to cart
+- Users who added to the cart

 They created two separate journeys with the above events as the entry trigger respectively.
 Suppose, while purchasing, if the user triggers any of the above events, say reaches payment page, but doesn’t complete the transaction then he is contextually nudged to do so by the corresponding journey.

 Continue reading if it had been difficult comprehending the above.